CP1401/Practicals/prac_10/README.md

 ### 1. Print a line

-Write a function that prints a line of 40 hyphens.
+Write a function that prints a line of hyphens the length of an integer parameter.

-Call your function to test it from a function called `question_1()`.
+Write a second function called `question_1()` that calls your function to test it with a few different line lengths.

 ### 2. Is it even?

 Write a function to determine if an integer passed into it is even.
-Note: In prac 6 we did this for if the number was odd, so it's nearly identical.
+Note: In prac 6 we wrote a function to determine if a number was odd, so it's nearly identical.
 Don't copy that code unless you need help.
 Remember, we should know this now... so notice if you don't know how to do what you've already done before...